jaewon-orbit/life-switch/README.md

 * Control the switch remotely from a mobile device
 * Explore WebSocket for bidirectional communication
 * Using a custom domain for the remote connection

+### User Requirements
+* You gotta enter your Wi-Fi SSID and password in secret.h file.
+This will make ESP32 connect to Wi-Fi.